Click To Read More

-The walkway from the visitor centre on Lanark Road follows the Water of Leith to the disused train station at Colinton.
+The footpath from the visitor centre on Lanark Road in Edinburgh follows the Water of Leith to the disused train station at Colinton.
 Along the way, visitors will pass Hailes Halt and Colinton Parish Church among many other historic landmarks.
+Discover the beautiful Water of Leith with this comprehensive visitor guide which includes an overview of the walkway and tips for making the most of your time at this iconic waterway.

 The Water of Leith